 Inverse Optimal Control (IOC) is a subfield that bridges the gap between machine learning and control theory.
 The primary objective of IOC problems is to deduce cost functions or constraint functions by closely observing expert behaviors.
 An IOC algorithm is comprised of a forward optimal control problem and a backward inference problem.
 More specifically, the forward problem can be characterized as follows:

-where function $f_0$ denotes the estimated (e.g., expectation or risk-sensitive metrics) cost of the trajectories, while functions $f_i$ and $h_i$ establish the permissibility conditions through inequality and equality constraints.
+where function $f_0$ denotes the estimated cost (e.g., expectation or risk-sensitive metric) of the trajectories, while functions $f_i$ and $h_i$ establish the {feasibility} conditions through inequality and equality constraints.
 To deduce these constraints from the demonstration dataset $\dataset_\expert$, the backward inference problem can be formulated as:

 where $\trajectory_{\neg *}$ denotes an unsafe trajectory.
 Intuitively, for any given expert trajectory $\trajectory_\expert\in\dataset_{\expert}$, it is necessary for the condition functions $f_\cidx$ and $h_\cidx$ to satisfy the constraints.
 Conversely, for every unsafe trajectory $\trajectory_{\neg *}$, these condition functions must lead to a violation of the constraints.